Texas Sports Betting Laws

 Has anyone been arrested for sports betting in Texas?

-Certainly.
-However, such arrests are few and far between, and they are always predicated on deeper involvement in gambling or bookmaking businesses.
+The only arrests that have been made are always predicated on deeper involvement in gambling or bookmaking businesses.
 Generally speaking, individual sports bettors are at almost no risk for arrest in Texas.
-However, active participants in the business of illegal gambling rings are a frequent target of state and federal authorities.
+However, active participants in the business of unlicensed gambling rings are a frequent target of state and federal authorities.
+This means you should never use a bookie.
+If you want to keep yourself safe, you should use our recommended online offshore sportsbooks.
+No one has ever been arrested in Texas for using these websites.

 What should I do if my bank didn't process my credit or debit card deposit?